Markes10/smart-tire-analyzer/README.md

 Data stores and retention:
 - Raw images: uploaded images are stored in a short-term object store (e.g., S3) for reproducible preprocessing; retention configurable (e.g., 30–90 days) unless attached to labelled datasets.
-- Processed artifacts: cached preprocessing outputs and tensors may be stored in a dataset bucket or ephemeral cache to speed training and inference.
+- Processed artefacts: cached preprocessing outputs and tensors may be stored in a dataset bucket or ephemeral cache to speed training and inference.
-- Labels & feedback: stored in Postgres or a labeling DB and mirrored to dataset/splits/ for training.
-Feedback includes session_id, corrected fields, user metadata (anonymized if required).
+- Labels & feedback: stored in Postgres or a labelling DB and mirrored to dataset/splits/ for training.
+Feedback includes session_id, corrected fields, user metadata (anonymised if required).
 - Models: checkpoints, metadata.json, metrics.json, history.json stored in ai_model/saved_models/ and synced to model registry (S3 + metadata DB).
 Each model has semantic tags: tier, dataset_size, timestamp, validation metrics.
 - Telemetry & metrics: Prometheus for runtime metrics, ELK/Cloud logging for traces, and periodic evaluation metrics stored with model artifacts.